haruval/private-triage-agent/README.md

 copies exactly the locked files into an isolated runtime directory under `venv/`.
 The copy has no symlinks or unlisted files and is hash-checked before every load, so Transformers can't quietly pick a different checkpoint.
-Mail processing uses only that copy and an in-memory spaCy tokenizer — it never contacts Hugging Face or downloads another model.
+Mail processing uses only that copy and an in-memory spaCy tokenizer.
+It never contacts Hugging Face or downloads another model.
 If the runtime copy goes missing, `venv/bin/python scripts/cache_coref_model.py` restores it.
 `make clean` removes it; the shared download cache can stay so the next